doublemoulinet/Morrowind-Modular-Mod-Guide/OPTIONAL.md

 	- Enable both the "00 Core" and "01 Patch - Patch for Purists 4.0.X" options

 ### Landmass Mod Compatibility
-Solstheim Tomb of the Snow Prince overhauls the entire landmass of Bloodmoon, so any mods that edit the same landmass create incompatibilities.
-You will need to make some edits:
+The following steps will ensure compatibility between the new landmass mods and your load order:

 1. Run the **Morrowind Code Patch (MCP)** again.
 Under the **Interface Changes** section, enable the "Map Expansion (for Tamriel Rebuilt)" option.
 	- This will expand the map boundaries so that Solstheim and the Morrowind mainland will not be cut off on your in-game map.
-1. **Ownership Overhaul** (installed in the [**Balance**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/BALANCE.md) section)
-	- NOTE: This mod overwrites some changes to Anthology Solstheim / Solstheim Tomb of the Snow Prince (which moves the island of Solstheim farther north).
-If you are using STOTSP, you will need to delete the exterior Solstheim cell references with TESAME (or get used to floating objects in the middle of the sea)
-	- Run TESAME and open the *"Ownership Overhaul.esp"* plugin.
-TESAME will generate a list of the edits created by the plugin
-	- The Cell edits you need to delete in TESAME are:
-		1. **Felsaad Coast Region** (This Cell is unnamed; it will be the penultimate unnamed entry if listed alphabetically--you can check by clicking the entry and looking at the information in the bottom tab of the GUI)
-		1. **Isinfer Plains Region** (This Cell is unnamed; it will be the last unnamed entry if listed alphabetically--you can check by clicking the entry and looking at the information in the bottom tab of the GUI)
-		1. **Fort Frostmoth**
-		1. **Fort Frostmoth**
-		1. **Raven Rock**
-		1. **Skaal Village**
-		1. **Skaal Village**
-		1. **Thirsk**
-	- Delete these *and only* these cells in TESAME by right-clicking the entries and pressing the numberpad "delete" key.
-Remember to save the plugin before exiting TESAME
-	- I recommend zipping the edited ESP and installing as a new mod to avoid accidentally overwriting it
 1. **Morrowind Optimization Project** (installed in the [**Core**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/CORE.md) section)
 	- Disable the "02 Lake Fjalding Anti-Suck" option and ensure the *Lake Fjalding Anti-Suck.esp* plugin is not loaded.
 This fix is already included in *Solstheim Tomb of the Snow Prince*
+1. Lastly, you will need to **register the BSA archives** provided by these landmass mods (TR_Data.bsa and PT_Data.bsa).
+You can do this via Wrye Mash.
+Navigate to the right pane of the Mods Tab and select the "BSA Archives" tab.
+Make sure each BSA has a checkmark next to its name.

+Optionally, you may update the following mods to enable compatibility/integration with Tamriel Rebuilt and STOTSP:
 1. [Facelift](https://www.nexusmods.com/morrowind/mods/47617?)
 	- Download the "kart_fut_TR_PT" Main File and install.
 Installation order doesn't matter; you may place the mod underneath *Facelift* in the **VISUALS** section for consistency.
-1. You will need to **register the BSA archives** provided by these landmass mods (TR_Data.bsa and PT_Data.bsa).
-You can do this via Wrye Mash.
-Navigate to the right pane of the Mods Tab and select the "BSA Archives" tab.
-Make sure each BSA has a checkmark next to its name.
+Adds high quality textures for TR faces to better fit in with HD texture replacers like IT.
+1. **Near Vanilla Road Sign Replacer** (installed in the [**Visuals**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/VISUALS.md) seciton)
+	- enable the "00 Core" and "02 Vvardenfell, Morrowind, and Cyrodiil" BAIN options.
+This replaces the generic TR road signs with vanilla-friendly readable signs.

 **NEXT SECTION**:
 [**Finish Line**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/FINISHLINE.md)